Understanding Cardiovascular Conditions

 Explain Post-Test Care and Follow-Up Procedures

-After the Heart Bubble Test, it’s important for patients to follow some caring post-test care guidelines to ensure a smooth recovery and maintain their health:
+After the Heart Bubble Test, it’s important for patients to follow guidelines to ensure a smooth recovery and maintain their health:

 1. Rest: Taking some time to rest after the test is essential.
 This allows your body to recuperate from the procedure, helping you feel better sooner.